Everyone can be secure.

 Beginning in first-line helpdesk as a temporary employee and working up, starting in 2007 I worked for ten years to tale over, implement, and run Windows deployment, patching, management, antivirus, auditing, and security across over 1400 computers in 50+ offices nationwide.
 I was a Windows Systems Administrator for the North American subsidiary of a multinational, billion-dollar company.

-In 2018, I was hired to run Special Projects and act as an Incident Response Lead for a Fortune 500 company.
+In 2018, I was hired to run Special Projects and act as an endpoint monitoring lead for a Fortune 500 company.

 Through my professional identity I am a Microsoft MVP, and have direct contacts with senior contributors to the Windows ecosystem - including authors, journalists, security experts, and many Microsoft staff.
 I often solicit their advice and ask them to review what I publish.